NanoClem/Neo4jAPI/README.md

 ## Installation

-If you don't have Python installed, [get it here](https://www.python.org/downloads)
+If you don't have Python installed yet, [get it here](https://www.python.org/downloads)
 I recommend you to use the package manager [pip](https://pip.pypa.io/en/stable/) to setup a virtual environment.
-I personnaly used [virtualenv](https://virtualenv.pypa.io/en/latest), but you're free to choose the one that suits you best.
+I personnaly used [virtualenv](https://virtualenv.pypa.io/en/latest), but you're free to choose one that suits you best.
 Go to the project root folder and type the following commands :

 ```bash